 - Deed Preparation – This fee is for drafting the document that conveys the property from the seller to the buyer and states the warranties and rights that the seller is granting the buyer.
 In most closings, I find that the seller pays this fee, at closing.
 It is not entirely uncommon to have a situation where the buyer pays all the fees originated by the closing agent or attorney.

-- Mortgage Preparation – This fee is for drafting a mortgage and is most common to sales that are owner-financed.
+- Mortgage Preparation – This fee is for drafting a mortgage and is most common to sales of owner-financed property.
 Usually on lender-financed sales, the lender supplies a mortgage with the language that they want in the document.
 This fee is usually paid by the buyer at closing.

 - Recording Fees – These are the fees that the county charges for recording your documents into the public record.
 These fees are based on the sales price of the property, the number of pages, number of documents, and when recording mortgages, the value of the mortgage.
 These are sometimes referred to as Deed or Mortgage taxes.
 In financed transactions these fees are usually collected at closing.
 Sometimes in cash transactions, it is left up to the buyer to physically carry the deed to the recording authority after the closing.
 This is a negotiable cost, but realize the seller has no interest in whether or not a buyer’s documents get recorded.